 A child may be on daily medication for a medical condition that requires a dose during the school day.
 As with all other medicines a form should be completed giving clear instructions to staff at the school.
-A record of all doses administered will be kept.
+A record of all doses administered will be kept on the child's profile on Arbor.